National Health Service (England): Changes under the Thatcher government

 The 1980s saw the introduction of modern management processes (General Management) in the NHS to replace the previous system of consensus management.
 This was outlined in the Griffiths Report of 1983.

 This recommended the appointment of general managers in the NHS with whom responsibility should lie.
 The report also recommended that clinicians be better involved in management.
 Financial pressures continued to place strain on the NHS.
 In 1987, an additional £101 million was provided by the government to the NHS.
 In 1988 Prime Minister Margaret Thatcher announced a review of the NHS.
 From this review in 1989 two white papers Working for Patients and Caring for People were produced.
-These outlined the introduction of what was termed the internal market, which was to shape the structure and organisation of health services for most of the next decade.
+These outlined the introduction of what was termed the internal market, which was to shape the structure and organization of health services for most of the next decade.

 In England, the National Health Service and Community Care Act 1990 defined this "internal market", whereby health authorities ceased to run hospitals but "purchased" care from their own or other authorities' hospitals.
 Certain GPs became "fund holders" and were able to purchase care for their patients.
 The "providers" became independent trusts, which encouraged competition but also increased local differences.
 Increasing competition may have been statistically associated with poor patient outcomes.

+Along with the push to privatize the delivery of NHS services came. a growing interest in private medical care and private insurance with which to pay for it.
+Three companies, the British Union Provident Association (BUPA, 76.4%), Private Patient's Plan (PPP, 19.7%), and Western Provident Association (WPA, 0.9%) captured nearly the entire market in the early 1980s, a situation which would continue into the early 1990s.
+The early players became advocates for political changes to encourage switching to private healthcare, such as tax deductions for private health insurance premiums.
+At times they were also critical of what they saw as overcharging of private patients by UK hospitals.

+Around 2007 companies launched insurance plans which provided a health "top-up" cover meant to supplement NHS treatment, including reimbursement for cancer drugs which the NHS had not approved for use.
+This led to criticism, among other things, that the products would undermine the values of the NHS and risk creating a two-tier system in health care.
+The NHS at times resisted this change, for its part, attempted to block these developments, levying "top-up fees" on NHS services where patients also received private health care.
+WPA claimed to have received legal advice saying such payments were unlawful.